jonthorell/QuizGame/README.md

 ## Javascript

-It may not count as validating really, but JSHint was used to detect hard-to-see mistakes such as missing semi-colons.
+It may not count as validating really, but JSHint was used to detect hard-to-see mistakes such as missing semi-colons and variables that were never used (leftovers from earlier stages in the code).
+Of course, JSHint can only detect if the code follows the syntax.
+It can not detect logical errors such as comparing the wrong variables and things of that nature.

 # Lighthouse